rust-lang/reference/dev-guide/src/process/stabilization.md

 - The files in `rustc` where it is implemented, if it is isolated to a relatively concise part.
 - The tests in `rust-lang/rust`.

 Always link to the tracking issue and, if applicable, the stabilization PR.
-Beyond those, information that already appears in the tracking issue, stabilization report, or PR does need to be duplicated in the PR description.
+Beyond those, information that already appears in the tracking issue, stabilization report, or PR does not need to be duplicated in the PR description.

 ## Inline tests